lifuyi/aistyle/README.md

 ### Basic Workflow

 1. **Input Source**:
-   - Enter a URL (like a WeChat article) in the URL field and click "Fetch HTML"
+   - Enter a URL (like a WeChat article) in the URL field and click \"Translate Page Style\"
-   - OR paste HTML directly into the "Source HTML" textarea
+   - OR paste HTML directly into the \"Source HTML\" textarea

 2. **Add Target Content**:
    - Enter the content you want to transform in the "Target Content" textarea